urbint/bastion/README.md

 Bastion will reject requests to scoped fields that the user does not have an authorized scope for.

-Notably, the request is rejected only if a scoped field is included - requests for non projected fields will pass through.
+Notably, the request is rejected only if a scoped field is included - requests for non protected fields will pass through.

 ## Example Usage

 In your Absinthe.Schema:

     defmodule MyAbsintheSchema do
       use Absinthe.Schema
       use Bastion

       query do
         field :users, list_of(:user) do
-        scopes :admin
+          scopes [:admin]
         end

-      field :users, list_of(:user) do
-        scopes :admin
       end
-    end

       object :user do
         field :name, :string
       end
     end

 In your router:

     defmodule MyRouter do
       use Plug

       plug :set_scopes

       defp set_scopes(conn, _opts) do
         # get authorized scopes from your own user or domain logic
         Bastion.Plug.set_authorized_scopes(conn, [:admin])
       end

       plug Bastion.Plug, schema: MyAbsintheSchema
-    plug Absinthe.Plug, schema: MyAbsintheSchema end
+      plug Absinthe.Plug, schema: MyAbsintheSchema
+    end